Table of Contents

 The Anxiety and Depression Association of America reports that an estimated 3.1 percent of the U. S. population, or nearly 7 million adults suffer from generalized anxiety disorder.

-Research into the mental and emotional toll that excessive alcohol consumption can have suggests that as many as 12 percent of people experience hangover anxiety, with the severity of symptoms varying from person to person, according to the Journal of Clinical Medicine.
+Research into the mental and emotional toll of excessive alcohol use suggests nearly 12 percent of people experience hangover anxiety, according to the Journal of Clinical Medicine.

 There are many causes of anxiety, with alcohol and substance use being one of them.

-In addition, there are a number of different factors that impact feelings of anxiety after drinking alcohol.
+In addition, there are other factors that impact feelings of hangxiety after drinking alcohol.

 Common causes of hangover anxiety include: